 Three educational goals received a high number of N/A scores including Aesthetic Discernment, Understanding of Cultural Diversity, and Ethical and Engaged Citizenship (Figure 1 and Table 1).
-However, N/As were lower in all three of these educational goals as a percentage of the total responses in 2020-21 compared to the 2018-19 and 2019-20 assessments (Figure 2 and Table 2).
+However, N/As were lower in all three of these educational goals as a percentage of the total responses in 2021-22 compared to the 2018-19, 2019-20, and 2020-21 assessments (Figure 2 and Table 2).
 The trend that N/A responses continue to drop may be because students are continuing to select projects that emphasize these educational goals.
 The result may also pertain to how the faculty rate these educational goals or recognize them being reflected in the senior project.
-Through future assessments we'll have a better understanding about whether these trends are meaningful.
+Goals Understanding Cultural Diversity and Ethical and Engaged Citizenship continue to have lower N/A response rates and future assessments will continue to allow us to understand how well we are achieving these goals.